 Career and Salary Outlook Information

-The BLS additionally predicts a 12% employment increase for social workers during the 2014-2024 decade.
-Correctional officers are expected to undergo a 4% rise in employment during that time, while correctional treatment specialists and police officers are projected to see job growth rates of 4%.
+The BLS additionally predicts a 11% employment increase for social workers during the 2018-2028 decade.
+Correctional officers are expected to undergo a 7% rise in employment during that time, correctional treatment specialists will see a 3% rise, while police officers are projected to see job growth rates of 5%.

 Graduates may opt to pursue advance degrees in areas related to criminology and criminal justice.
 Individuals have many options when choosing a graduate degree, including programs in social work, public administration, urban planning and law.